 When we talk about sustainability we refer to the definition contained in the ‘Well-being of Future Generations (Wales) Act (2015).
 In the act, “sustainable development” means the process of improving the economic, social, environmental and cultural well-being of Wales by taking action, in accordance with the sustainable development principle.
-We strongly advise you to download and read the ‘Essentials Guide’ before completing you application.
+We recommend you download and read the ‘Essentials Guide’ on the Well-being Act before completing you application.

 Integration – taking a whole system approach that aims to deliver integrated benefits across environmental, social/cultural and economic priorities, blending the skills of different collaborators and specialisms.